Progress billing Retainage Pay apps

 Make progress billing predictable again

-Build AIA-style pay apps with clean rollforward and retainage, then keep accounting aligned without spreadsheets.
+Build AIA-style pay apps with clean rollforward and retainage, then keep accounting aligned without spreadsheet chaos.